 What is Aramburu?:

-The man-made 20 acre island was developed through the 1940s-1960s as an island wave break for coastal Strawberry residents.
-The island is undergoing its 6th year of enhancement and study by Audubon staff and community members, after receiving funding from the 2007 Cosco-Busson oil spill tragedy that washed hundereds of oil slathered waterbirds to the island's shore.
+The man-made 17 acre island was developed through the 1940s-1960s as an island wave break for coastal Strawberry residents.
+The island has been enhanced and studied by Audubon staff and community members for 10+ years, after receiving funding from the 2007 Cosco-Busson oil spill tragedy that washed hundereds of oil-slathered waterbirds to the island's shore.
 Over the years, habitat enhancement has included adding 1/2 a mile of rocky-cobble and sandy shoreline that provides high tide resting habitat for waterbirds while absorbing wave impact and stoping island erosion.
 A new mosaic of over 30,000 new native plants will help providd food and protection for songbirds, shorebirds, and other wildlife.

 How you can help: